Best IPad 2026: 6 Compared (8 Sources)

 Summary

-Apple sells six iPads across four product lines in early 2026, ranging from the $349 iPad (A16) to the $1,299+ iPad Pro 13-inch (M5).
-The best iPad for most people is the 11-inch iPad Air (M3) at $599 — it delivers M-series performance, Apple Pencil Pro support, and a bright Liquid Retina display without the Pro price tag.
-Multiple review outlets including Tom's Guide, Macworld, and Wirecutter name it their top overall recommendation. [src1, src2, src3]
+Apple sells six iPads across four product lines as of April 2026, ranging from the $349 iPad (A16) to the $1,299+ iPad Pro 13-inch (M5).
+The best iPad for most people is the 11-inch iPad Air (M4) at $599 — it delivers M4 performance with 12 GB RAM, Wi-Fi 7, Apple Pencil Pro support, and a bright Liquid Retina display without the Pro price tag.
+Tom's Guide, Macworld, and MacRumors all name the iPad Air their top overall recommendation after the M4 refresh that launched March 11, 2026. [src1, src2, src3]

 Top 6 Models Compared